palingenesys/autoContainerBuilder/README.md

 The `users.txt` file contains a list of users, one per line.
 Each row represents a user and their associated container.
 The first column is the username, and the second column is the Docker image name.

+Run the script with `.\create-containers.sh add users.txt` to add the missing containers, use the `recreate` option to delete and recreate each container if existing.

 ### Docker Images

 To build a Docker image from a Dockerfile, use the following command: